Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 Columbus Statue at Chicago's Museum Campus

 Of course, I found all of this out after I’d visited, but none of it surprises me now.
 Without a doubt, the Shedd Aquarium exceeded my expectations.
-But before I ventured inside, I noticed a large statue of Christopher Columbus that was ironically engraved “To Christopher Columbus, Discoverer of America”, and I wondered what the Vikings or those who crossed the ancient Alaskan land-bridge might have thought of that.
-But being a hardy people, they probably would have only chuckled as I did.
+On my way inside, I noticed a large statue of Christopher Columbus that was ironically engraved “To Christopher Columbus, Discoverer of America”, and I wondered what the Vikings or those who crossed the ancient Alaskan land-bridge might have thought of that.

-After snapping a quick photo of the view of the Chicago skyline from the Shedd Aquarium entrance, I stepped inside.
-Unbeknownst to me (but knownst to us), I was about to see some of the most fantastic creatures that still live on the planet.
+After snapping a quick photo of the view of the Chicago skyline, I stepped inside, about to see some of the most fantastic creatures in the world.

 Caimans and Dolphins and Whales, Oh My!

 Uncounted numbers of beautiful and mysterious creatures filled the aquarium’s walls, many of which I’d wanted to see for some time.
-Among some of the interesting creatures I witnessed were Dwarf Caimans, Caiman Lizards, horribly poisonous Bullet Ants, fat frogs, a Beluga whale family, and much more.
+Dwarf Caimans, Caiman Lizards, horribly poisonous Bullet Ants, fat frogs, a Beluga whale family, and more.

 Trainer Feeding Dolphin